MPMC-Lab/VQA_POISSON/CUDA_Q/README.md

    ```
    The classical executable `program.x` ends up under `classical_optimization/build/`.

-The top-level `run.sh` automates all three steps, rebuilding from scratch before launching the binaries.
+The top-level `run.sh` automates all three steps, reproducing the exact same figure as in Figure 7 from the original paper.

 ## Running the solvers